 Countries with the Highest Obesity Rates

-The countries listed below have two main reasons of having such high obesity rates.
+The countries listed below have two main reasons for having such high obesity rates.
 One reason is the sedentary life style with fast food among the core meal choices.
-Second reason is the cheap calorie rich food that some of the countries have preferred over the years.
+The second reason is the cheap calorie rich food that some of the countries have preferred over the years.
 Let’s shed some light on these rather obese nations.

 Qatar has become one of the wealthiest nations in the world as the small oil rich country has reinvented itself in the past three decades.
-Much like UAE and Saudi Arabia, Qatar has westernized most of its infrastructure along with numerous fast food joints.
-As a result sedentary lifestyle has become a norm and we see an obesity rate of 32% and growing.
+Much like UAE and Saudi Arabia, Qatar has westernised most of its infrastructure along with numerous fast food joints.
+As a result, sedentary lifestyle has become a norm, and we see an obesity rate of 33.2% and growing.

 Belize used to be one of those Central American countries where earning your meals took effort.
-Now the effort is still there for most but people here eat lots of cheap alternatives to healthy meals that are rich in calorie but poor in value.
-The result is that the country now has 35% obese people.
+Now the effort is still there for most, but people here eat lots of cheap alternatives to healthy meals that are rich in calorie but poor in value.
+The result is that the country now has 33.7%, obese people.

 The issue of Obesity in Barbados has been a cautionary tale.
-The country has limited resources and there was a 1975 survey which declared 39% of the teenagers as suffering from malnutrition.
-Fast forward to 2017, 45% of the teenagers are now battling with overweight issues.
-The country now has a 41% obesity rate which is predicted to increase in coming years.
+The country has limited resources, and there was a 1975 survey which declared 39% of the teenagers as suffering from malnutrition.
+Fast forward to 2017, 45% of the teens are now battling with overweight issues.
+The country now has a 34.7% obesity rate which is predicted to increase in coming years.

 Kiribati is a small Island nation that consists of atolls and Isles with a population of over 100,000.
 The obesity problem of the Polynesian people starts here.
-According to a recent survey, around 50% of the total population is actually obese.
-80% are actually considered overweight.
-The reason is because the traditional and healthy foods have been replaced by energy-rich foods that have poor nutrition value.
+According to a recent survey, around 50% of the total population is obese.
+80% are considered overweight.
+The reason is that the traditional and healthy foods have been replaced by energy-rich foods that have poor nutrition value.

-Tonga is considered one of the fattest countries in the world and it is just beaten by American Samoa in our rankings.
-Around 90% of the people here are overweight, most of them are obese.
+Tonga is considered one of the fattest countries in the world, and it is just beaten by American Samoa in our rankings.
+Around 90% of the people here are overweight, with around 57.6 of them being obese.
 The overweight problem in Tonga is the replacement of traditional foods with energy-rich and cheap foods like mutton flaps.

 When a country has over 90% of its adult population declared as obese or overweight, you are doing some things wrong as a government body.
-The healthcare sector has urged the people of this US territory to adapt healthy lifestyle as the prevalence for high blood pressure, cholesterol and type-2 diabetes is one of the highest in the world.
+According to the CIA World Fact book, 74.6% The health care sector has urged the people of this US territory to adopt the healthy lifestyle as the prevalence of high blood pressure, cholesterol and type-2 diabetes is one of the largest in the world.
 Again, cheap energy rich food with low nutrition value has been the perpetrator in a Pacific Island nation.